joinerda/joinerda.github.io/_posts/2018-12-11-Solving-ODEs-in-Unity.md

 Let's return to the Simple Harmonic Oscillator model, using the Integrator class.
 The process will be as follows.
 We will create a general Model object that contains a reference to SHOIntegrator, which we will also build.
 The Model will be a monobehaviour that connects to objects in the scene.
 One member variable of Model will be the SHOIntegrator, which will derive from Integrator, and provides a routine RK4Step that will calculate the next step forward in the integration.

-The Integrator class can be downloaded from github at https://github.com/joinerda/unity-modeling-toolkit .
+The Integrator class can be downloaded from github at https://github.com/joinerda/unity-modeling-toolkit , or you can copy and paste into a file in your Assets folder called Integrator.cs.

+Open a new Unity project, and copy Interator.cs into the Assets folder.

 ```
 // Integrator.cs